opentargets/platform-etl-backend/README.md

 Copy the file in google storage or specific path

-### Load with custom configuration
+### Configuration

+There is a directory called `configuration` which versions all the release configuration files.
+To repeat a release use the appropriate configuration file.

-Add to your run either commandline or sbt task Intellij IDEA `-Dconfig.file=application.conf` and it will load the configuration from your `./` path or project root.
+Add to your run either commandline or sbt task Intellij IDEA `-Dconfig.file=./configuration/<year>/<release>. conf` and it will run with appropriate configuration.
 Missing fields will be resolved with `reference.conf`.

 The most common configuration changes you will need to make are pointing towards the correct input files.
 To load files we use a structure: